Simon4Yan/VisDA2020/README.md

 | Source Only |26.53 | 14.19 |  [ResNet-50] |
 | SPGAN |41.11 | 21.35  |  [ResNet-50] |

+## Broader Impact

+This competition is featured by learning from synthetic 3D person data.
+We are not only advancing state-of-the-art technologies in domain adaptation, metric learning and deep neural networks, but importantly aim to reduce system reliance on real-world datasets.
+While we evaluate our algorithms on real-world data, we have adopted strict measures to take care of the privacy issue.
+For example, all the faces have been blurred.
+The participants have signed to comply with our data protection agreement, where we have forbidden the posting or distribution of test images in papers or other public domains.
+We believe these measures will significantly improve data safety and privacy, while allowing researchers to develop useful technologies.

 ## Feedback and Help
 If you find any bugs please [open an issue](https://github.com/Simon4Yan/VisDA2020/issues/new).